ApollonGT/mc-2022-konioris/dataset.md

 ## Usage

-It is a big database for students and researchers
+It is a big database for students and researchers to apply several algorithms ann gain actionable insights regarding the apps on Goole Play Store.

 ## Format